| Barry MacDonnell's

 ☼ Printing two calendars per page is easy with FinePrint (which can be used with any Windows program to save paper and ink/toner, preview printouts, print in various layouts including booklets, etc.).
 You can generate multiple monthly calendars in Landscape orientation, then simply print them "2-Up" in standard portrait mode with FinePrint from within WordPerfect.
 [Screen shot] (FinePrint is a well known commercial product.
 Not affiliated with the Toolbox for WordPerfect.
 Trial version available.)

-Two Columns (left and right sides of page), or
+• Two Columns (left and right sides of page)

-An option on the menu lets you specify whether the weeks should start on Sunday or Monday.
-You can now set the defaults for the text labels used for the month (e.g., November) and week days in the User Modification Area at the top of the macro's code (see last Tip below); this lets you use another language's text labels (e.g., Novembre) instead of English labels (e.g., November) on the calendars.
+Also, you can now set the defaults for the text labels used for the month (e.g., November) and week days in the User Modification Area at the top of the macro's code (see last Tip below); this lets you use another language's text labels (e.g., Novembre) instead of English labels (e.g., November) on the calendars.
 Note that this will change only the text labels on the printed calendars.

 Notes and tips

 • For the two column/row formats, you can type text between the calendars.
 This makes these formats useful for announcements, meeting agendas, events, reminder lists, etc.